spring-io/dataflow.spring.io/content/documentation/pages/1-installation/1-local/3-manual.md

 If Docker does not suit your needs, you can manually install the parts you need to run Spring Cloud Data Flow.

+NOTE: If you want to use Spring Cloud Data Flow only for batch and task processing (that is, not for processing streams), see the [Batch-only Mode recipe](%currentPath%/recipes/batch/batch-only-mode).

 ## Downloading Server Jars

 To begin, you need to download the server jars.
 To do so: